‘Hood’ Stereotype in Black Gay Culture

 - Promotes Harmful Hierarchies: Elevates secrecy and hyper-masculinity as superior, marginalising those who are open and authentic.

-- Normalises Risky Disclosure: Loud DL signalling can blur boundaries and increase exposure risks for genuinely closeted men in hostile environments.
+- Normalises Risky Disclosure: Loud DL signalling can blur the meaning and “weight” of the term and increase exposure risks for genuinely closeted men in hostile environments.

 - Psychological Strain: Performing DL for desirability can lead to internal conflict, anxiety, and identity fragmentation.